1000+

 Why You Shouldn’t Do Your Own Business Taxes in 2020?

-Last updated: 14 Apr, 2023 By Ashish Rana | 6 Minutes Read
+Last updated: 22 Nov, 2023 By | 6 Minutes Read

-1. Several key provisions pertaining to small business owners and the self-employed changed with the 2018 tax reform.
+1. Several key provisions pertaining to small business owners and the self-employed changed with the 2018 tax reform

 The 2018 Tax Cuts and Jobs Act was the largest material change made to the tax code in three decades.
-While these sweeping changes have been daunting enough on the individual tax-planning level, the reform also drastically changed several business provisions.
+While these sweeping changes have been daunting enough on the individual tax-planning level, the reform also changed business provisions.

 Whether your business is a sole proprietorship, S-Corporation, or C-Corporation, the vast number of revisions to the tax code will unequivocally affect you and can end up necessitating more time and energy than your basic year-end updates.

-2. The more complex your business is, the more likely you will need professional assistance.
+2. The more complex your business is, the more likely you will need professional assistance

 If you freelance or have a small e-commerce shop with revenue less than $100,000, all reported on a Schedule C with your personal tax return; you may be more in the clear for the DIY route.
 Because certain deductions and credits require more nuance to understand, and you may not have been aware you qualified for them, it’s still prudent to work with a tax professional.